JourneyOver/chocolatey-packages/automatic/axcrypt/README.md

 # <img src="https://cdn.rawgit.com/JourneyOver/chocolatey-packages/cb45c3b13afef4d9f6d7de610a7bf8c30d1c8ff8/icons/axcrypt.png" width="48" height="48"/> [AxCrypt](https://chocolatey.org/packages/axcrypt)

-AxCrypt is a free and open-source encryption app for Microsoft Windows, developed in Sweden by Svante Seleborg for AxCrypt AB.
-It can compress, delete, encrypt and edit files.

-#

 AxCrypt is a highly secure data encryption app that provides AES-128/256 file encryption and compression for Windows.
 It has a simple interface and works with a single double-click to automatically decrypt and open documents.
 It has seamless integration with Windows Explorer with no configuration required.

 AxCrypt is used to share and work with stored documents and e-mail attachments, in a secure manner.
 If your documents reside on a document sharing service or file server, AxCrypt is well suited and is able to seamlessly integrate, and makes both sharing and storing sensitive data a simple task.